locationtech/geomesa/docs/tutorials/geomesa-quickstart-hbase.rst

         --catalog <table>

 Where the connection parameters are the same you used above during the quickstart.
-If you ran the command on a computer with a default web browser you should see the map below open automatically.
-If you are running on a headless server (no GUI), you can copy the ``index.html`` to another computer and open it there.
+To view the map simply open the url provided by the command in your web browser.
 If you click the menu in the upper right of the map you can enable and disable the heatmap and feature layers as well as the two provided base layers.

 .. figure:: _static/geomesa-quickstart-gdelt-data/leaflet-layer-preview.png
     :alt: Visualizing quick-start data with Leaflet